-Importing data from Hive, S3, MongoDB, etc
+Importing data from Hive, S3, MongoDB, and other systems

 This document contains instructions for using the import.py